DFE-Digital/get-into-teaching-content/content/returning-to-teaching/_finding-a-role.md

 This provides two different options to return to a school environment without taking on a full-time or part-time classroom role.

 Find out [how to apply and get more information about 'Tuition Partners' and 'Academic Mentor' pillars of the National Tutoring Programme](https://nationaltutoring.org.uk/).

+Search for a teaching role in England.
+You can set up job alerts so that you do not miss out on any opportunities.
+Take a look at the different types of schools and staff roles to find the best opportunity for you.
+We can give you one-to-one support if you’re returning to teach modern foreign languages, maths or physics.